cybruGhost/THE-CUBE/README.md

 ---

-## 🎥 What's New
+## 🎥 What's New sept
 - ✅ Fixed servers
 - ✅ Added a new episode badge
-- 🔮 Jennie AI for movie recommendations
-- 🎯 Sports and cool websites
 - 📥 Downloads
+- fixed streaming,
+- added api use
+-
 ---

 ## 🎥 What We Do